 @Column

-private StatusEnum status; // Mapped to a String column in the database (e.g., 'OPEN')
+private StatusEnum status; // Mapped to a String column in the database (e.g., value 'OPEN')

 ...@Bean